jseto/site-wish-to-go/src/posts/travel/spain/san-sebastian.md

 San Sebastian is considered one of the most charming cities in Spain and one of the most beautiful in Europe.
 The three beaches in the city centre make it a special place to visit.
 Although the best time of year to visit is undoubtedly summer, you can enjoy San Sebastian at any time.
 It is a perfect city to visit on a weekend or on a long bridge.

-All the main things to visit in the city are just a few kilometres away as we can see at www.sansebastian.travel and it is very easy to get around on foot, although it is very important to have booked a hotel that is well located to save time on the way.
+All the main things to visit in the city are just a few kilometres away as we can see and it is very easy to get around on foot, although it is very important to have booked a hotel that is well located to save time on the way.

 ## Things to Do